andrebrait/1g1r-romset-generator/README.md

         -e,--extension=EXTENSION        ROM names will use this extension.
 Ex.: -e zip -b,--blacklist=WORDS    ROMs containing these words will be avoided.
-Ex.: -b "Virtual Console,GameCube" --ignore-case   If set, the blacklist will be case-insensitive -v,--verbose    Prints more messages (useful when troubleshooting) -i,--input-dir=PATH     Provides an input directory (i.e.: where your ROMs are) -o,--output-dir=PATH    If provided, ROMs will be copied to an an output directory --debug Prints even more messages (useful when troubleshooting)
+Ex.: -b "Virtual Console,GameCube" --ignore-case   If set, the blacklist will be case-insensitive -i,--input-dir=PATH     Provides an input directory (i.e.: where your ROMs are) -o,--output-dir=PATH    If provided, ROMs will be copied to an output directory --move  If set, ROMs will be moved, intead of copied, to the output directory -v,--verbose    Prints more messages (useful when troubleshooting) --debug Prints even more messages (useful when troubleshooting)
 ```